-The [NPCSC] is authorized to draft laws on establishing and improving the legal systems and enforcement mechanisms for safeguarding national security in [Hong Kong], to effectively prevent, stop, and punish any conduct that seriously endangers national security, such as separatism [or secession], subversion of state power, or organizing and carrying out terrorist activities, as well as activities by foreign and overseas forces that interfere in the affairs of [Hong Kong].
+The [NPCSC] is authorized to draft laws on establishing and improving the legal systems and enforcement mechanisms for safeguarding national security in [Hong Kong], to effectively prevent, stop, and punish any conduct or activity that seriously endangers national security, such as separatism [or secession], subversion of state power, or organizing and carrying out terrorist activities, as well as activities by foreign and overseas forces that interfere in the affairs of [Hong Kong].
 The [NPCSC] is to list the above-mentioned relevant laws in Annex III of the [Hong Kong Basic Law], which will be implemented locally by [Hong Kong] by way of promulgation.

 This article has three key provisions.
 First, it authorizes the NPCSC to draft and adopt a national security law for Hong Kong.
 Second, the NPCSC is directed to list that law in Annex III of the Basic Law so that it can be enforced in Hong Kong.
 National laws otherwise “shall not be applied in” Hong Kong (Basic Law art.
 18, para.
 2).
 And third, this article provides that the new law, once listed in Annex III, will be implemented “by way of promulgation”—and not by local legislation.
 In other words, it will be enforced as written, so that the Hong Kong legislature will be bypassed.